eliotcowley/portfolio/Portfolio/wwwroot/blog-posts/en-US/how-to-learn-2200-kanji-and-not-want-to-die.md

 Like I mentioned earlier, Anki puts flashcards in front of you at the appropriate time to maintain maximum retention.
 These are called “reviews,” and they can really pile up, especially if you miss a few days.
 I would go on vacation and come home to a mountain of 500+ reviews due.
 This is known as the “Anki avalanche,” and can be downright crippling to your motivation.

 The Anki avalanche actually proved to be a major problem for me.
 I found that it took me about an hour to get through 50 reviews plus my five new kanji.
 I usually didn’t have more time than this during the day with my other commitments, and plus any more than that and I’d start to burn out.
 So I did something blasphemous: I capped my reviews to 50/day.
 You’re really not supposed to do this since it messes up the SRS, but for me that was just my max.
 I later lowered that even further to just 20/day, since I found I just did not have the time most days to do the full 50.
-Now I’m paying the price, with 1000+ reviews due.
+Later on I paid the price, ending up with 1000+ reviews due.
 I would recommend not capping your reviews, and instead if you’re having issues, simply lower the amount of new cards you add each day to get yourself back on track.
 I was too impatient though and just wanted to get to the finish line.
-Now, I’m able to manage my time better, and I’m ready to plow through my reviews at a better rate.
+Now my reviews are down to a much more reasonable level.

+## Motivation

 An issue you might run into is lack of motivation.
 This is more general advice, but I’ve found that rather than relying on motivation, thinking about it as simply “something I need to do” is more effective.
 If you carve out a specific time every day when you study kanji, it will just become a habit.
 I always studied first thing when I came home from work, and it became automatic.
+Nowadays I study in the morning before work with my coffee.
 I also use to-do apps to keep track of whether I’ve done my kanji that day.
 Whether I wanted to do it or not, if I just made myself do it, I always felt better and more accomplished afterwards.

 Learning 2200 kanji can seem like an impossible mountain to climb, but if you just think about it in terms of what you have to do *today* (e.g., five), that will get you very far.
 Thanks to the power of incrementalism, before you know it you’ll have pages and pages of kanji written in your notebook.